Snape3058/zsh-config/README.md

 name aliasing are located in directory `10-alias.zsh` and the functions are located in directory `20-function.zsh`.

-The local aliases are stored in file `10-alias.zsh/local.zsh`.
-The local functions are stored in directory `20-function.zsh/local.zsh/`.
+You can put your local configurations in `config/90-local.zsh/`.

 ### Scripts